-What Is an ERP System?
+What Is The Real Cost of an ERP System?

 Many companies began using enterprise resource planning (ERP) systems rather than accounting software applications.